subhkritianand/WeatherApp/README.md

 ### Configurations

-Also, added Jenkins file as well as Ansible script for deployment to cloud providers like AWS

 #### Maven 3
 To make sure this project can be built with Maven 3.3, I setup the Maven Wrapper tool to use Maven 3.3.9 (latest 3.3 release)